KashiCode/JavaIDE/README.md

 - Visit the official Oracle website: [Oracle JDK Downloads](https://www.oracle.com/java/technologies/javase-jdk15-downloads.html).
 - Download the JDK version 17.0.8 for your operating system.

+ ## 3. Install Visual Studio Code:
+- Install visual studio code and visual studio build tools.
+- Right-click on your project folder and select 'Open with Visual Studio Code', or navigate to your project directory in terminal/command prompt and type `code .` to open it in VSCode.

-## 3. Installing Dependencies:
+## 4. Installing Dependencies:

-After installing Node.js and JDK:

-1. Open the terminal/command prompt.
+1. Open the terminal in vscode.
-2. Navigate to your project directory.
 3. Install the required dependencies:

    ```bash